 Generation, transmission and distribution

-TPL is a vertically integrated utility responsible for generation, transmission, and distribution of electricity and operates four grid systems in Tonga.
-The largest grid is on the island of Tongatapu, followed in size by the islands of Vava’u, Ha’apai, and ‘Eua.
-The following sections detail how energy is generated, transmitted, and distributed, as well as areas of consumption, where such data is available.
-Conservation and management of energy is important for meeting specific targets and goals.
-Demand side management, energy conservation, energy efficiency, and supply side management are common practices.
+TPL is a vertically integrated utility responsible for the generation, transmission, and distribution of electricity.
+It operates four grid systems in Tonga.
+The largest grid is on the island of Tongatapu, followed in size by the islands of Vava’u, Ha’apai and ‘Eua.
+The following sections detail how energy is generated, transmitted and distributed, as well as areas of consumption, where such data are available.
+Conservation and management of energy are important for meeting specific targets and goals.
+Demand side management, energy conservation, energy efficiency and supply side management are common practices.

 Supply-side management refers to the practice of electric utilities building generating plants to serve whatever demand customers require.
 This practice was common until the 1970s and now includes incorporation of more efficient generation sources, either higher efficiency generators, or a diversified generation portfolio to include lower emission fuels, such as natural gas, or renewable energy, such as solar or wind power.
-Demand-side management is typically undertaken by a utility to change the level or timing of energy use on the customer side of the electricity meter, generally with the intention of optimizing existing and planned generation and transmission assets on the utility side of the meter.
-It encompasses utility-initiated actions to influence consumer choices and behavior and thereby improve energy efficiency, increase energy conservation, and reduce peak electricity demand.
+Demand-side management is typically undertaken by a utility to change the level or timing of energy use on the customer side of the electricity meter, generally with the intention of optimising existing and planned generation and transmission assets on the utility side of the meter.
+It encompasses utility-initiated actions to influence consumer choices and behaviour and thereby improve energy efficiency, increase energy conservation, and reduce peak electricity demand.
 Rebates, incentives, and utility investments that improve building systems (such as the envelope, the efficiency of heating and cooling systems, or lighting systems) and rate structures that shift demand from times of peak energy use to off-peak hours can be deployed for demand side management activities.

 Energy conservation is the process of using less energy.
-Energy conservation typically require a change in behavior (e.g., turning off lights when not in use, walking stairs rather than using an elevator, adjusting thermostats on air conditioners to use less energy).
-Behavior change can be accomplished through education and awareness programs.
-Implementing higher efficiency technologies or building components (e.g., cool roofing material) is another standardized practice for conserving energy across building portfolios.
-Energy efficiency is the process of producing more with the same or less units of energy through technological improvements.
-An example is switching out incandescent light bulbs with more efficient compact fluorescent lighting or light emitting diodes (LED), which provide the same amount of light, but produce less heat, creating a more efficient light bulb.
-To understand the opportunities for efficiency and conservation the grid system and energy consumption within Tonga are discussed in this section.
+Energy conservation typically requires a change in behaviour (e.g. turning off lights when not in use, walking stairs rather than using an elevator, adjusting thermostats on air conditioners to use less energy).
+Behaviour change can be accomplished through education and awareness programmes.
+Implementing higher efficiency technologies or building components (e.g. cool roofing material) is another standardised practice for conserving energy across building portfolios.
+Energy efficiency is the process of producing more with the same or fewer units of energy through technological improvements.
+An example is replacing incandescent light bulbs with more efficient compact fluorescent lighting or light emitting diodes (LED), which provide the same amount of light but produce less heat, creating a more efficient light bulb.
+To understand the opportunities for efficiency and conservation, the grid system and energy consumption within Tonga are discussed in this section.

-The 2017 installed capacity of the four island grid systems is shown in Table 1, by source, and grid type.
+The 2017 installed capacity of the four island grid systems is shown in Table 1, by source and grid type.
 Tongatapu’s system represents the majority of the installed capacity, predominantly supplied by diesel fuel.
 As of June 2017, the total installed capacity on Tongatapu is 17.8MW, with 14 MW of conventional capacity from diesel generators, 2.3 MW from PV, 0.5 MW from wind, and a 1 MW battery storage system.
 In 2012, Tongatapu had 12.6 MW of conventional capacity, and 1.3 MW of renewables.
-The apparent growth in capacity is attributable to renewable-oriented policy ambitions, and increased electrical load primarily driven by ownership of electrical appliances.
+The apparent growth in capacity is attributable to renewable-oriented policy ambitions, and increased electrical load, primarily driven by ownership of electrical appliances.
 Two additional renewable projects are currently under construction: a 1.3 MW wind farm funded by the Japanese International Cooperation Agency (JICA), and a 2 MW PV project developed by Chinese investors through power purchase agreements with TPL.

-Table 1.
-2017 Installed generation sources (Source: MTED)
+Table 1: 2017 Installed generation sources (Source: MTED)